antrea-io/antrea/docs/design/ovs-pipeline.md

 through the local Antrea gateway.
 In other words, these are connections for which the first packet of the connection (SYN packet for TCP) was received through the local Antrea gateway.
 It rewrites the destination MAC address to that of the local Antrea gateway, loads `ToGatewayRegMark`, and forwards them to table [L3DecTTL].
-This ensures that reply packets can be forwarded back to the local Antrea gateway in subsequent tables, guaranteeing the availability of the connection.
+This ensures that reply packets can be forwarded back to the local Antrea gateway in subsequent tables.
 This flow is required to handle the following cases when AntreaProxy is not enabled:

 - Reply traffic for connections from a local Pod to a ClusterIP Service, which are handled by kube-proxy and go through DNAT.
 In this case, the destination IP address of the reply traffic is the Pod which initiated the connection to the Service (no SNAT by kube-proxy).
-These packets should sent back to the local Antrea gateway to the third-party module to complete the DNAT processes, e.g., kube-proxy.
-The destination MAC of the packets are rewritten in the table to avoid it is forwarded to the original client Pod by mistake.
+These packets should be forwarded back to the local Antrea gateway to the third-party module to complete the DNAT processes, e.g., kube-proxy.
+The destination MAC of the packets is rewritten in the table to avoid it is forwarded to the original client Pod by mistake.
 - When hairpin is involved, i.e. connections between 2 local Pods, for which NAT is performed.
 One example is a Pod accessing a NodePort Service for which externalTrafficPolicy is set to `Local` using the local Node's IP address,